 Virtual call center systems are more reliable and scalable.
 Plus, it works for teams with a growing workforce choosing to work remotely.
 That’s important in these turbulent and uncertain times.

-Start building your cloud-based call center with Nextiva.
-Pricing starts from just $50 per month, per user.
+Build your inbound call center in the cloud with Nextiva.
+Pricing starts from just $50 per month.
 That gives you unlimited access to call recording, AI-powered call distribution, and unlimited call queues — all of which are bound to increase customer engagement.

-It’s everything you’ll need to run an efficient VoIP call center!
+It’s everything your business needs to run an efficient (and profitable) VoIP call center!